 Order Picking Travel Time

 There is no doubt that eliminating travel time for order picking can increase productivity.
 GTP operations definitely have the edge here over PTG operations, but not every distribution operation will realize similar benefits.
-Operations with small facilities or very densely slotted pick engines will benefit less due to the shorter distances that employees are required to cover.
+Small facilities or very densely slotted pick engines will benefit less due to the shorter distances that employees are required to cover.
 When it comes to GTP and reduced travel time for picking, the larger your facility and picking engine, the greater the benefit.

 GTP system providers frequently point to increased accuracy as a major differentiator for their technologies.
 This reasoning is based on the idea that GTP automated retrieval systems deliver the correct product directly to order pickers’ workstations, reducing the opportunity for mispicks.
 Real-world data confirms that most GTP systems easily exceed 99-plus percent order accuracy.